SJTU-ViSYS/Ground-Fusion/README.md

 ## Project Author: [Jie Yin](https://github.com/sjtuyinjie?tab=repositories) at (1195391308@qq.com)

 ## news
-1. 2024.1.29 Accepted by ICRA2024, the codes and the dataset are coming soon!
+1. 2024.1.29 Accepted by ICRA2024.
+I have already released the datasets, and will release the code when I attend the ICRA in May,2024.
 ### 2. Next, I'm working on developing the ROS2 version of this project.
 If you are interested to collaborate to develop more functions, feel free to contact (1195391308@qq.com).

 ## Introduction